-If you’re an agent in the Greater Vancouver area, how are you going to come up in the top-5 on Google, with all those agents targeting your city?
-Or any other city.
+If you're an agent in the Greater Vancouver area, how are you going to come up in the top-5 on Google, with all those agents targeting your city?
+Or any other highly competitive city?

 One of the greatest challenges a branding and content marketing strategist faces is client backsliding.
-A strategy is mapped out and the client eagerly signs on with a program that is going to differentiate them from the sea of other agents competing for the same listing clients and buyers.
+A strategy is mapped out and the client eagerly signs on with a program that is going to differentiate them from the sea of other agents competing for the same sellers and buyers.

 Many companies are in the business of doing better sameness.
 They take whatever's out there, and they add 10% and declare themselves revolutionary and innovative.